openclimatefix/nwp-consumer/README.md

    │     │  │  ├── _models.py
    │     │  │  ├── client.py # Contains the client and functions to map CEDA data to the service model
    │     │  │  └── README.md # Info about the CEDA data source
-   │     │  ├── common.py # Common functions for the input sources
    │     │  └── metoffice/
    │     │     ├── _models.py
    │     │     ├── client.py # # Contains the client and functions to map MetOffice data to the service model